 CHESTERFIELD ON-FARM PICK-UP

 We offer five share sizes for farm pick-up at our Chesterfield farm: the Family Share, the Individual Share, the Premium Share, the Basic Share and the Personal Share.
 A Family Share generally feeds an average family of four to six, while an Individual Share is perfect for two - three adults (and often one or two small children).
 A Personal Share is a "sample" share and designed for one adult (more fully described below).
 Please keep in mind, however, that the right-sized share for you depends not just on the number of people in your household but also on your eating habits.
 If you are a vegetarian or like to do lots of canning and freezing, you may prefer a larger share, or you may want to consider purchasing two shares for one family.
-Keep in mind that if, during the course of the season, you feel you are getting too much or too little produce, you may contact us to upgrade or downgrade the size of your share until August 1st.
+Keep in mind that if, during the course of the season, you feel you are getting too much or too little produce, you may contact us to upgrade your membership anytime, but to downgrade you have until August 1st.
 We will pro-rate your increased membership fee or refund accordingly.
 During our distribution season, farm staff harvests crops and places them in bins in our distribution center.
 Instructions on what to do when you get to the farm can be found in our Handbook.

 "Choice" Premium, Basic and Personal Shares